Provost Awards for Exemplary Faculty Service

 Nominations should clearly demonstrate how the faculty member has gone above and beyond in service that has had a substantial impact on students, faculty, and/or the University, and that has significantly enhanced the quality of Northwestern as an educational institution and community of scholars.
 Faculty should demonstrate a record of multiple service activities or a single, major activity, over a sustained period.

-Please visit the About Page to learn more about the award and nomination process.
-Nominations for the 2018-2019 award are no longer being accepted.
+Please visit the About Page to learn more about the award and nomination process and to access the on-line nomination form.
+Nominations for the 2019-2020 awards are due on November 1, 2019.

 Congratulations to the 2019 Recipients